zalando-stups/lizzy/README.rst

     DEPLOYER_SCOPE=deployer
     LOG_LEVEL=DEBUG

-It is also necessary to configure the `AWS credentials`_ locally in your machine under `~/.aws`.
-After that you can run the Lizzy image with the command:
+You also need to configure the `AWS credentials`_ locally in your machine under `~/.aws`.
+After that, you can run the Lizzy image with the command:

 .. code-block:: sh

     $ docker run --rm -p 8080:8080 --env-file environment.cfg -v ~/.aws:/.aws --name lizzy -u 999 -it lizzy:dev

-The application by default will be listening on port `8080`.
-Usually accessible at `http://127.0.0.1:8080`, it depends on how your Docker is configured locally.
-A Swagger/OpenAPI console will be available at `http://127.0.0.1:8080/api/ui/#/default`.
+The application will listen by default on port `8080`, which is usually accessible at `http://127.0.0.1:8080`.
+It depends on how you've configured Docker locally.
+A Swagger/OpenAPI console is available at
+`http://127.0.0.1:8080/api/ui/#/default`.

 Deploying to AWS
 ================

 There are many ways to deploy Lizzy to AWS.
-At Zalando we use `STUPS platform`_ that provides a convenient and audit-compliant Platform-as-a-Service (PaaS).
-An example of the `Senza definition`_ to deploy Lizzy would be:
+At Zalando we use `STUPS`_, which provides a convenient and audit-compliant Platform-as-a-Service (PaaS).
+An example of the `Senza definition`_ to deploy Lizzy:

 .. code-block:: yaml